johannesholmberg/archive.holmberg.io/notebook/_posts/2012-09-24-why-i-quit-facebook.md

 - /article/why-i-quit-facebook/
 ---

-<p class="intro" markdown="1">**In** March this year I pulled the plug on Facebook.
+In March this year I pulled the plug on Facebook.
 It was a big decision, and one that had to be taken.
-It wasn't working for me anymore.</p>
+It wasn't working for me anymore.

 I spent way too much of my time hanging around on that social network, and the value I got back was very small.
 It wasn't worth it anymore.
 Real life had become boring.
 There was no need to talk with friends any longer since I always already knew what they were up to.
 I wanted the excitement back.